BhairavValera/MapReduceWIW/README.md

 which will create a `data_sources` directory and fill it with the right `.csv` files.
 It will catch invalid URLs.

-Then, to run the map-shuffle-reduce job, which will create the output `result.csv` file, run
+Then, to run the map-shuffle-reduce job which will create the output `result.csv` file, run

 `python3 mapper.py | sort -k1,1 | python3 reducer.py`